 I feel these are the best tests for both endurance types because not only do they have high correlation for evaluation, they are simpler and safer to perform.

 The more flexible an athlete is, the less susceptible they are to injury.
 All activities require varying degrees of flexibility.
-For lineman, the most important is lower back and hamstring flexibility.
-Lineman are more susceptible to lower back problems usually as a result of poor flexibility and weak abdominals.
+For linemen, the most important is lower back and hamstring flexibility. linemen are more susceptible to lower back problems usually as a result of poor flexibility and weak abdominals.
 I use the sit-n-reach test to evaluate their flexibility and the usually prescribe extensive abdominal and lower back movements, as well as a thorough full body stretch that emphasizes the lower back and hamstrings.

 Speed and Agility

 Speed is considered such an important factor for football that all emphasis is placed on a 40 yard dash time.
 Although very important, it is not a sole determining factor for success.
 I like to mainly concentrate on speed and agility combined, which I feel is a better evaluation.
 Besides the 40-yard dash, I like to test shuffle and misdirection drills because I feel these types of drills are similar to movements pertinent to what a lineman will perform during a game.